Lucas Justen

-Lucas da Silva Justen (born 3 July 2003) is a Brazilian professional footballer who plays as either a right-back or a centre-back for Fluminense.
+Lucas da Silva Justen (born 3 July 2003) is a Brazilian professional footballer who plays as either a right-back or a centre-back for Juventus-SP, on loan from Fluminense.

 Club career

+Fluminense

 Born in Petrópolis, Rio de Janeiro, Justen joined Fluminense's youth sides at the age of 12.
 He made his first team – and Série A – debut on 3 December 2023, starting and being sent off in a 1–0 away loss to Palmeiras.

 On 19 April 2024, Justen renewed his contract with Flu until 2026.

+Guarani

+In 2025, Justen joined Guarani on loan, where he featured in both the Campeonato Paulista and the Série C, making 28 appearances and registering one goal and one assist across the season; the club narrowly missed out on promotion to the Série B.

+Ponte Preta

+Justen returned to Fluminense at the end of his loan before being sent to Ponte Preta, rivals of his former loan club Guarani, ahead of their 2026 Série B campaign.

+Clube Atlético Juventus

+Justen left Ponte Preta to sign for Clube Atlético Juventus, newly promoted to the Campeonato Paulista top flight, in July 2026.
+The club's announcement stated that he had completed his entire football formation at Fluminense, including a spell with its professional squad, before his loan spells at Guarani and Ponte Preta.
+He began training with the squad immediately in preparation for the 2026 Copa Paulista.